CoronaCards/sample-ios-TabChildView/README.md

 sample-ios-TabChildView
 =======================

-This example shows you how to _embed_ a CoronaView into an existing view hierarchy.
-In this case, a tab.
+This example shows you how to __embed__ a CoronaView into an existing view hierarchy.
+In this case, placing the view inside the contents of a tab view.

 # Code Overview